-If a private company is registering students at Digital Workshop Center (DWC) for the training of its employees, then enrollment is considered exempt under the Colorado Division of Private Occupational Schools (DPOS) statute.
+If an employer is registering students at Digital Workshop Center (DWC) for the training of its employees, then enrollment is considered exempt under the Colorado Division of Private Occupational Schools (DPOS) statute.
 This exemption is referred to as ‘Employee Training’ at DWC.
-You can find a list of all acceptable exemptions under DPOS rules here .
+You can find a list of all acceptable exemptions under DPOS rules here.

 To review the full Terms of Conditions for all Employee Training and exempt classes at DWC, click here.

 To review the full refund and cancellation policy for VA funded student training at DWC, click here.